Deploying Azure NetApp Files Preview Features Using Terraform AzAPI Provider

 AzAPI to AzureRM Migration

-I did try to see how this tool would work.
-However, as per below those settings are still not available in the AzureRM provider.
-Hence, I have to wait to test this with ANF when those features are available in the AzureRM provider.
-More info about this tool here
+I tried to see how this tool would work.
+However, as shown below, those settings are still not available in the AzureRM provider.
+I will have to wait to test this with ANF when those features are available in the AzureRM provider.
+More info about this tool [here][az2rm].

 Summary 📻

-I am so keen to see how the AzAPI2AzureRM migration tool will work in this case when the features are added to the AzureRM provider and see how seamless the experience is.
+I am eager to see how the AzAPI2AzureRM migration tool will work when these features are added to the AzureRM provider and how seamless the experience will be.

-I do hope this helps someone and that you find it informative,, so please let me know your constructive feedback as it’s always important🕵️♂️,, That’s it for now,,, Hasta la vista🐱🏍!!!
+I hope this helps someone and that you find it informative.
+Please let me know your constructive feedback, as it’s always important. 🕵️♂️ That’s it for now—Hasta la vista! 🐱🏍

-🚴♂️ If you enjoyed this blog, you can empower me with some caffeine to continue working in new content 🚴♂️.
+🚴♂️ If you enjoyed this blog, you can empower me with some caffeine to continue working on new content. 🚴♂️

 "Buy Me A Coffee"